-- \\slots\\ have arrived!
+- slots have arrived!
 Classes now can automatically be slots-style (and save your precious memory) just by passing slots=True. #35 - Allow the case of initializing attributes that are set to init=False.
-This allows for clean initializer parameter lists while being able to initialize attributes to default values. #32 - attr.asdict() can now produce arbitrary mappings instead of Python dicts when provided with a dict factory argument. #40 - Multiple performance improvements.
+This allows for clean initializer parameter lists while being able to initialize attributes to default values. #32 - attr.asdict() can now produce arbitrary mappings instead of Python dicts when provided with a dict_factory argument. #40 - Multiple performance improvements.

-- Add a convert argument to attr.ib, which allows specifying a function to run on arguments.
+- Added a convert argument to attr.ib, which allows specifying a function to run on arguments.
 This allows for simple type conversions, e.g. with attr.ib (convert=int). #26 - Speed up object creation when attribute validators are used. #28

-- Add attr.validators.optional that wraps other validators allowing attributes to be None. #16 - Fix multi-level inheritance. #24 - Fix \\repr\\ to work for non-redecorated subclasses. #20
+- Added attr.validators.optional() that wraps other validators allowing attributes to be None. #16 - Multi-level inheritance now works. #24 - repr() now works with non-redecorated subclasses. #20